jensbrak/pi-py/README.md

 *  If your router does not support SSH, you're out of luck here.
 Or modify the script to parse an external page that will show IP.
 *  If you choose to log everything (settings file option 'changeonly' set to false), the log WILL grow.
 Use logrotate or something, or you will produce large logfiles with rather meaningless contents that will fill your disk.
 *  **IMPORTANT**: Use at own risk.
 No support, no guarantees.
 I made it to fit my purposes, you are free to make it yours but that's up to you. :)

+# THANKS
+Thanks to Free DNS for an excellent service and service minded attitude!
+I got inspired by the lastip2.php-script by Joshua Anderson there, to make pippy.
+I like the idea of not relying on an external web page to check external IP, which is the idea of lastip2.php.
+However, since I failed to get that script to work with my router, I tried the SSH-variant instead, resulting in pippy.
+Ironically, I added support for external web page too, just for the fun of it.
+So pippy can get IP either from the router or an external page, but if you read this far you already know this :)